pdzaffina/the_personal_cs_degree/README.md

   - https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002

 ### History
-- The turning book on breaking down his paper
+- The Turning book on breaking down his paper
 - Where Wizards Stay Up Late: The Origins of the Internet
 - Life in Code: A Personal History of Technology
 -